JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 Use `-k auto_comb_share` to select the feature tests.
 See [`AUTO_COMB_SHARE_DESIGN.md`](AUTO_COMB_SHARE_DESIGN.md) for the contract and limits.

+## Global wire name coverage

+`local_binds_global_wire_test.py` (`elab_introspect`) covers which names mean a global wire.
+Each case writes a small design module to a temp dir and imports it, because native sim's check fires at decoration time.
+Elaboration's own check is reached by stubbing out `pypeline._check_no_local_binds_wire_name`.

+- **Local bindings of a wire's name are rejected by both layers.** The forms are an annotated local, a `Reg` declaration, a parameter, a for-loop variable and a comprehension variable.
+Sim raises `GlobalWireNameError` with the file and line, and `ELABORATE_LIVE_ROOTS` and `PARSE_FILE` raise `ElaborationError`.
+- **The same holds for the alias of a wire-declaring module** (`def g(file_a: ...)`), and for a sub-file's bare wire name, which is registered as `<module>_arr`.
+- **A local in a module that does not declare the wire stays a local.** This covers a helper module local `valid` next to a top-file `valid: Wire`, and a local spelled like a sub-file wire key (`file_a_o`).
+The test asserts the helpers have no global wires or readback inputs and that the only writer is the real one.
+Both elaboration paths are checked.
+- **Positive control:** an ordinary same-module `acc = x` still writes the wire.
+- **Unpacking into wires** (`acc, b = ...`, `b, acc2 = acc, b`) writes the wires in sim.
+  The RHS is evaluated first, a typed local leaf is still truncated, and the claim reset zeroes the wires on the next invocation.
+Elaboration registers both wires as written.

+All cases except the positive control fail on the tree before the fix.

 ## RAM coverage

 `make_ram` (`include/pypeline/ram.py`) and `make_stream_ram` (`stream/stream_ram.py`) share one